 We want all children and young people* in England to have contact with the arts – as participants and audience members.
 When children and young people experience high-quality arts, it helps them to develop not only their own artistic skills and cultural understanding, but also encourages the development of their talents in other aspects of their lives.

-Our vision complements the Government’s aspiration that, in three years’ time, all children and young people in schools will be entitled to five hours of cultural activity every week.
+Our vision complements the Government’s aspiration that, by 2015, all children and young people in schools will be entitled to five hours of cultural activity every week.
 The future of the creative economy depends on opportunities for children and young people to participate in arts and creativity being provided today.

 Our work includes: